 A multi-enterprise supply chain networks (MSCN) is a key technology for improved collaboration across an extended supply chain.
 A MSCN is a collaborative solution for supply chain processes built on a many-to-many architecture which supports a community of trading partners and third-party data feeds.
 MSCN solutions provide supply chain visibility, network-based applications, and network analytics across an extended supply chain.
 MSCN solutions have distinctive advantages when it comes to supplier onboarding, communication, partner management, and being able to provide unique analytics.

 As one examines the MSCN market – one notices many MSCN suppliers.
 And the number of suppliers is not shrinking – it is growing.
-Christine Barnhart, the vice president of Christine Barnhart at MSCN vendor Nulogy, points out that these networks tend to grow up as solutions for industries and thus have data elements and functionality particularly relevant to that industry.
+Christine Barnhart, the vice president at MSCN vendor Nulogy, points out that these networks tend to grow up as solutions for industries and thus have data elements and functionality particularly relevant to that industry.

 Nulogy, for example, is a platform for collaboration between consumer goods brands and their copacker and comanufacturing partners.
 The data elements include the ability for the Brand to share a demand forecast with their copacker/comanufactruing partners; the ability for copackers/comanufacturers to share their available production capacity with the brands, views into inventory on site or in transit, bill of material collaboration (BOM) with BOM substitution logic, and the ability for a Brand to get views into the status of their production order.
 Then the site also does the kind of purchase order and invoicing collaboration that EDI solutions do.